Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 How does an apartment buzzer work?

-Apartment buzzer systems include two hardware devices at the building’s entrance and inside each apartment.
+Apartment buzzer systems include two hardware devices: one at the building’s entrance and one inside each apartment.
 Wiring between these devices enables communication between apartment tenants and visitors at the front door.
 Smart apartment buzzers even have a built-in camera, microphone, and speaker.
 This way, tenants and visitors can see, hear, and speak to each other.

 Watch how ButterflyMX works: